-Employees who are expecting, have just given birth or who are breastfeeding are entitled to additional protection to their health and safety, as well as their unborn child.
+Employees who are expecting, have just given birth or who are breastfeeding are entitled to additional protection in terms of their health and safety.
 This also includes the risk of exposure to COVID-19, as there is a higher risk of exposure within the workplace and the commute to work.

-This is particularly important for for people who are 28 weeks pregnant and beyond or are pregnant with an underlying health condition.
+This is particularly important for people who are at least 28 weeks pregnant or are pregnant and have an underlying health condition.

-Reasonable action to remove the health and safety risks issued by the Government, under the Management of Health and Safety at Work Regulations 1999, by an employer would include;
+Reasonable action to remove the health and safety risks under the Management of Health and Safety at Work Regulations 1999, would include;

 - Working from home where possible